timwhite0/hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Sequential Monte Carlo
-  - Markov chain Monte Carlo
+  - Variational inference
-  - Neural posterior estimation
+  - Diffusion models
   - Astrostatistics

 # Education to show in About widget